 From time to time, the Corporation may be the subject of litigation arising out of its operations.
 Claims under such litigation may be material or may be indeterminate.
-The outcome of such litigation may materially impact Cenovus's financial condition or results of operations.
+Various types of claims may be made including, without limitation, environmental damages, breach of contract, negligence, product liability, antitrust, bribery and other forms of corruption, tax, patent infringement and employment matters.
+The outcome of such litigation is uncertain and may materially impact Cenovus's financial condition or results of operations.
+Moreover, unfavorable outcomes or settlements of litigation could encourage the commencement of additional litigation.
+Cenovus may also be subject to adverse publicity associated with such matters, regardless of whether Cenovus is ultimately found responsible.
 The Corporation may be required to incur significant expenses or devote significant resources in defense against any such litigation.